 “You ready for this,” I ask.

-She grins back from behind the lens.
+She glances at me from behind the lens.
 “I’ve actually always wanted to try it, so yeah.”

-“First things first,” I say as I start towards Erin at the other end of the relatively short bridge.
+“First things first,” I say as I start towards Erin at the other side.

 “I’d definitely rather jump off of the bridge,” Spencer calls out sardonically.